BMIR: Current status

-BMIR usually broadcasts from the event from the Wednesday before to the Tuesday after, with a full-time staff present during that time.
+BMIR usually broadcasts from the event from the Thursday before to the Tuesday after, with a full-time staff present during that time.
 BMIR is utilized during the event to broadcast important information regarding traffic, weather, and other BLM/LEO notices.
 The station has played a prominent part in dealing with issues happening in the "default world" including Hurricane Katrina and earthquakes in the Bay Area.

 The station's primary operating crew is composed of a wide variety of skillsets, including an RF/FM engineer, a sound engineer, an IT engineer, and a full-time volunteer coordinator.
-The station accepts new volunteers every year, with on-air slots becoming available in the second year of service to the station.
+The station accepts a few new volunteers every year, with on-air slots becoming available in the second year of service to the station.
 Many current and former station personnel are professional broadcasters.